kontent-ai/sample-app-next-js/README.md

 > By default, the content is loaded from a shared Kontent.ai project.
 If you want to use your own clone of the project so that you can customize it and experiment with Kontent, continue to the next section.

+To generate new models from Kontent.ai data, just run `npm run generateModels`.
+Make sure you have environment variables filled in properly.

 ## Create your own data source project in Kontent.ai

 TBD - raise the issue, if you want the project backup